-Male graduates on average earn more than female graduates; the first group banks $93K per year, but the second group takes home only approximately $77K.
+Male graduates on average earn more than female graduates; the first group banks $92K per year, but the second group takes home only about $70K.

 Benefits and Perks

-A lucky minority (about two-fifths of alumni) are fortunate enough to be compensated for vacation while just one-third of alumni get sick time.
-It is no small feat that almost all alums are given health coverage, and a large number of grads accept dental insurance.
-Nearly all survey participants set up a 401(k) to save for retirement.
-University of Pennsylvania alumni are also on the receiving end of a casual working environment, life insurance, a company-subsidized cell phone, and tuition reimbursement.
+A lucky minority (about one in three grads) are fortunate enough to be compensated for vacation while just one-fifth of alumni get sick time.
+A large number of respondents save up for retirement through a 401(k) plan.
+Most grads have medical plans, and a strong majority of former students have dental insurance.
+Other benefits awarded to University of Pennsylvania alumni include a casual working environment, life insurance, a company-subsidized cell phone, and tuition reimbursement.

 Compensation averages around $82K for Johns Hopkins University alumni, making their earnings most comparable to Penn grads.
 Princeton University, New York University, and Columbia University in the City of New York are also similar to Penn.